tylerwillis/super-tortoise/content/pages/about.md

 *Editor's note: In something that delighted my family members (and led to endless teasing), The New Yorker once insinuated (very kindly!) that I was unfocused when they wrote: "People like Willis, young and urban and professionally diffuse, tend to regard success in terms of autonomy—designing your life as you want—rather than Napoleonic domination."*

-*Since then, I'm proud to have been an example that you can still be successful while walking the road less traveled.*
+*I'm proud to be an example that you can still be successful while walking the road less traveled.*